pshchelo/irsible/README.rst

 =================

 * python

+  * requests 2.9.1

 * parted
 * util-linux
 * qemu-utils (build from 2.5.1 source)

-Current version takes about 73MB of RAM when booted.
+Current version takes about 75MB of RAM when booted.

 Thus with this bootstrap image and Ironic's ansible-deploy driver 128MB for a virtual baremetal instance is enough to download